-35. Staff have the option to seek independent advice from their trade union representative or professional association, or can invite a work colleague to raise a concern on their behalf.
+Staff can seek independent advice from their trade union representative or professional association.
+They can also can invite a work colleague to raise a concern on their behalf.

-36. Further advice may be sought from Protect [formerly known as Public Concern At Work (PCAW)], the whistleblowing charity, on their whistleblowing advice line: 020 7404 6609.
+Further advice may be sought from the whistleblowing charity Protect on their whistleblowing advice line: 020 7404 6609

-37. Remember - the earlier you raise the concern, the easier it is to take action.
+Remember - the earlier you raise the concern, the easier it is to take action.